alexonemore/hsctosql/README.md

 ## License

-__hsctosql__ is licensed under the GNU General Public License Version 3.
+__HSCtoSQL__ is licensed under the GNU General Public License Version 3.
 Modification or redistribution is permitted under the conditions of these license.